-- (b) Other Councillors can propose amendments to the motion which must be voted on before voting on the final motion. - (c) Notwithstanding clause 6.11.1(a), a Councillor who moves a motion or an amendment to a motion may, with the permission of the Chairperson, explain the purpose or effect of the motion or amendment before it is seconded. - (d) Nothing in these standing orders shall prevent discussion on any matters before a formal motion is moved. - (e) The Chairperson may call the notices of motion in the order in which they appear on the agenda, and where no objection is taken to a motion being taken as a formal motion, the Chairperson may put the motion to the vote without discussion.

-- (f) Where a Councillor who has given notice of a motion is absent from the meeting of Council at which the motion is to be considered, the motion may be: - moved by another Councillor at the meeting; or - deferred to the next meeting.
+- (b) Other Councillors can propose amendments to the motion which must be voted on before voting on the final motion. - A motion brought before a meeting of the local government in accordance with the LGA or these standing orders will be received and put to the meeting by the chairperson. - The chairperson may require a motion or amendment to a motion to be stated in full or be in writing before permitting it to be received. - The chairperson may refuse to accept a motion if it is not within the meeting's jurisdiction and rule a motion out of order if necessary.
+Any motion that is vague, proposes an unlawful action, is outside the scope of the meeting, is defamatory, vexatious or is unnecessary, may be ruled out of order. - (c) Notwithstanding clause 6.11.1(a), a Councillor who moves a motion or an amendment to a motion may, with the permission of the Chairperson, explain the purpose or effect of the motion or amendment before it is seconded. - (d) Nothing in these standing orders shall prevent discussion on any matters before a formal motion is moved. - (e) The Chairperson may call the notices of motion in the order in which they appear on the agenda, and where no objection is taken to a motion being taken as a formal motion, the Chairperson may put the motion to the vote without discussion. - (f) Where a Councillor who has given notice of a motion is absent from the meeting of Council at which the motion is to be considered, the motion may be: - moved by another Councillor at the meeting; or - deferred to the next meeting.